Writing about being a writer seems incredibly recursive. Beware: this page may implode or cause a rift in the space-time continuum at any moment.

 As a teen, this led to 14-page letters sent to pen pals and 30-page letters to my fiance.
 This natural tendency to long-windedness (yes, it runs in the family, as anyone who knows my dad can attest) does not bode well for my online endeavors.
 Web copy is supposed to be tight, concise.
 Quick and to the point.

 Okay, not ruthlessly, but I do manage to be concise when necessary.
 And no, I don’t consider it necessary here.
-It’s my home page, and I’ll ramble if I want to!
+It’s my website, and I’ll ramble if I want to!
 (Sing it, baby!
 “It’s my party…”)

 Yep.
 So I’m a writer.
 That’s me.